-How to Renew a Nevada Driver’s License
+How to Renew You Drivers License in Nevada

 Drivers license renewal in Nevada is a simple process that must be completed by all Nevada residents who hold permits.
 Licenses should be renewed before the expiration date printed on cards.
 Otherwise, late fees could be applied by the state.
 In order to successfully renew driving privileges, applicants must meet eligibility standards for residency, citizenship status and more.
 Documents verifying eligibility are submitted at the time of application.